1. Quick Facts

 TB-500 is commonly discussed as having an estimated half-life of approximately 2–3 days.

-This longer duration compared to some regenerative peptides contributes to its popularity in lower-frequency dosing protocols.
+This relatively long duration compared with many other peptides contributes to its popularity in lower-frequency experimental protocols.

 - Store refrigerated before and after reconstitution